madjugglers/pattern-book/chapters/02_hello.md

 Melonhead have been recording the patterns we do at  Thursday and Sunday MAJ practices.
 It's an amazing collection, and for those who remember the code words, like  *1-5-1 Foie Graham* or *4-5 Twister*, it's enough to figure out what we really did.
-But most of us forget the code words after a while, except for the frequently juggled ones, and this has been an impetus for this Version 3.0 update by Mike Newton.
+But most of us forget the code words after a while, except for the frequently juggled ones, and this has been an impetus for  Version 3.0 update by Mike Newton.
 All along the editors have had substantial input from the Madison Area Jugglers and friends, and we are indebted to them for helping enhance this collection.
 Club passing